-Over 14 years ago Rachel started her journey as a human osteopath because she wanted to help people to reduce pain and have a better quality of life and mobility.
+Over 14 years ago Rachel started her journey as an osteopath because she wanted to help people to reduce pain and have a better quality of life and mobility.

 In 2012 Rachel moved to Wollongong and she is currently practicing as an osteopath in Wollongong with Ian Cassidy.
 Her osteopathy website is here.

-After many years treating humans, Rachel realized her passion for dogs and wanted to incorporate this into her career.
+After many years of treating people, Rachel realized her passion for dogs and wanted to incorporate this into her career.
 She then completed a Diploma of Animal Osteopathy and she is currently completing the Certified Canine Rehabilitation Practitioner (CCRP) course through the University of Tennessee in the USA.